 But three situations occur in people's names that deserve specific consideration.

-These situations relate to the roles of the apostrophe, abbreviation, and accented characters in capitalizing names of people.
+These situations relate to the roles of the apostrophe, abbreviations, and accented characters in capitalizing the names of people.

 - How to alphabetize a name with an apostrophe.